 It’s a slightly old kit, I try to build this German Army Engineer unit.

 The accessories like a water bottle and camping pot molds are dull.
-The different Dragon kit parts which I built before are better shaped parts and I changed as much as possible.
-The top is the it included parts, the bellow is probably Dragon Gen 2 series.
+The different Dragon kit parts which I built before are better-shaped and I changed as much as possible.
+The top is its included parts, the bellow is probably Dragon Gen 2 series.

-The working person who is squatting and the soldier carrying an explosive tube.
+The working person is squatting and the soldier carrying an explosive tube.

-The engineer who has a flamethrower and the soldier who has a land mine detector.
-There is no strong relation of each figure so much.
+The engineer has a flamethrower and the soldier has a land mine detector.
+There is no strong relation between each figure so much.

 The head is like this.
 And this time, I tried to focus on the head painting in this way.

-It’s difficult to answer which is better paint a head separately or after jointed.
-When gluing together, there is mess up risk.
+It’s difficult to answer which is better to paint a head separately or after jointed.
+When gluing together, there is a mess-up risk.
 And there is a possibility of the joint gap opened.
 I like the painted whole figure after it’s glued together except it isn’t the difficult pose to draw.

-It doesn’t become stable, but I attached the handle to start detailed painting.
+It doesn’t become stable, but I attached the handle to start a detailed painting.